 Editorial Standards & Guidelines

-Our commitment to accuracy, transparency, and trustworthy information about deregulated electricity markets in Ohio, Pennsylvania, and Massachusetts.
+A commitment to accuracy, transparency, and trustworthy information about deregulated electricity markets in Texas, Ohio, Pennsylvania, and Massachusetts.

-At ElectricRates.org, we understand that consumers rely on accurate, up-to-date information to make important decisions about their electricity service.
-Our editorial standards ensure that every piece of content we publish meets the highest standards of accuracy, fairness, and transparency.
+Consumers rely on accurate, up-to-date information to make important decisions about their electricity service.
+These editorial standards ensure that every piece of content published on ElectricRates.org meets the highest standards of accuracy, fairness, and transparency.

-All electricity rates displayed on our site come directly from the PowerKiosk API, which aggregates real-time rates from licensed electricity suppliers.
-We never use placeholder, estimated, or fabricated rate data.
+All electricity rates displayed on this site come directly from licensed electricity suppliers.
+Placeholder, estimated, or fabricated rate data is never used.

 1. Primary Source Verification